 This can be a very large red flag as well; do you really want to work for someone that acts this way in an interview?
 Think about how it makes you feel and assess whether you want to progress your application.

 Your gut instinct is telling you it’s not going well

-Humans have been around for a very long time – we’ve discovered to read our own instincts pretty well.
-Sometimes it works in our favour and other times it doesn’t.
-Consider why you think it could be going badly.
-Are you just feeling nervous or do you have a genuinely bad feeling about the employer?
+Over the years, you may have found that your gut instinct has served you pretty well.
+However, sometimes it can work in your favour and sometimes it’s just nerves.
+Are you just feeling nervous, or do you have a genuinely bad feeling about the employer?
 In this case think about listening to your instinct.
 If after the interview you’re torn about accepting a job offer, remember that bad feeling you got.
 It may make your mind up – but don’t dwell on instinct entirely.

 There are so many things that can go wrong in a job interview that you can’t predict.
-Just remember to be honest, professional and always stay relevant!
-If you’re nervous, take a drink of water (sometimes you get offered one, sometimes you don’t so take along a small bottle of water with you).
-Take your time in answering the questions and don’t be afraid to ask for more clarification.
-Good luck!
+Just remember to be honest, professional, and always stay relevant!
+If you’re nervous, take a drink of water and take your time answering the questions.
+It’s not a race, take it slow and steady.